 Applying for parole

-About eight months before a prisoner becomes eligible for parole, a probation and parole officer will begin preparing a report for the Parole Board.
+About 8 months before a prisoner becomes eligible for parole, a probation and parole officer will begin preparing a report for the Parole Board.

 Most importantly, they will identify risks to the community, victims or the prisoner to present to the Parole Board.